plantinformatics/pretzel-input-generator/README.md

 * a genome assembly index file
 * gene annotations (either GTF or GFF3)
 * matching protein sequences (presumably for representative isoform)

+Currently, some datasets are specified and to run this pipeline without the specified files, use `--localAssembly NA` at execution or modify your local copy of [conf/input.config](conf/input.config)

 ## Dependencies